Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$

-We first address how to calculate the ADMs for a simple linear symmetric top, like N$_2$O. A linear rotor has two unique principal components of inertia, where the single unique moment is much much smaller than the other two equal components.
+We first address how to calculate the ADMs for a simple linear symmetric rigid rotor, like N$_2$O. A linear rotor has two unique principal components of inertia, where the single unique moment is much much smaller than the other two equal components.
 This is due to the cylindrical symmetry of the linear rotor which removes the ADMs' dependence on $\chi$.
 In the rigid rotor approximation,

 where the Wigner D matrix is reduced to the spherical harmonics under cylindrical symmetry.
 Before the alignment pulse ($t<0$) the molecular ensemble is in a thermal distribution of rotational $\ket{j,m}$ and vibrational eigenstate $\ket{\nu}$.
 Here, $\nu$ labels the vibrational harmonic oscillator state.
 We presume the alignment pulse intensity is not sufficient to change the thermal distribution, and the pulse width is long enough that vibrational Raman excitation is negligible.
 Consequently, we separate the rotational and vibrational wavefunctions.
 It is still important to consider the initial vibrational state as the moments of inertia, and therefore the rotational constants, will vary between vibrational states.
 The alignment pulse launches a rotational wavepacket by introducing a rotational coherence between eigenstates

 where $j_i$ and $m_i$ label the initial ($t<0$) rotational eigenstate for a single molecule.
-Our ensemble, however, is made of many molecules in different rotational eigenstates that are populated according to the Boltzmann Distribution.
 This thermal ensemble is represented by the density matrix where each state is weighted by the Boltzmann distribution

-where we sum over the initial $\ket{j_i,m_i}$ states, $Z$ is the partition function, $k_b$ is the Boltzmann, and $T$ is the temperature.
+where we sum over the initial $\ket{j_i,m_i}\ket{\nu_i}$ states, $Z$ is the partition function, $k_b$ is the Boltzmann, and $T$ is the temperature.

-The ADMs is a sparse basis that encodes the angular relationship between the lab frame and the distribution of molecular frame.
-More specifically, the ADMs $(\mathcal{A}^l_m(t))$ are the projection of the ensemble anisotropy (distribution of molecular frames with respect to the lab frame) onto the Spherical Harmonics basis.

-Here $\theta$ and $\phi$ are the polar and azimuthal angles, respectively, measured from the lab frame to the molecular frame and $P(\theta, \phi, t)$ is the probability of finding a molecule oriented at these angles.
-The molecule's smallest moment of inertia defines the molecular frame $\hat{\mathbf{z}}$ axis, along the rotor.
-The laser polarization defines the lab frame z axis ($\hat{\textbf{z}}$).
-We calculate the ADMs by